All Episodes

 Apparently I should have asked permission.

-Although the aforementioned joke can no longer be reached via the homepage, it is accessible at and they give the direct address.
+Although the aforementioned joke can no longer be reached via the homepage, it is accessible at and they give the direct address and should be removed immediately to avoid further contact from the FBI.

-Attorney's Office, San Diego, has also been appraised of this matter, apprised of this matter.
+And they say they close with the U.S. Attorney's Office, San Diego, has also been appraised of this matter, appraised of this matter.

-So, my plan was, okay, I will remove the April Fool's joke page and I will post their letter because now I no longer have to take it from their website.
+So my plan was, okay, I will remove the April Fool's joke page and I will post their letter because now I no longer have to take it from their website.

 I actually posted the one they sent me.